evoluteur/evolutility-ui-jquery/README.md

     6- Build a mobile version
     7- Build a community to share apps

-evol.utility will be a much improved version of [Evolutility](http://www.evolutility.org).
+evol-utility is a natural evolution of [Evolutility](http://www.evolutility.org).

 ## Model
 All views will use the same meta-model, some kind of [Minimalist Meta-Model for CRUD Applications](http://www.codeproject.com/Articles/28636/Minimalist-Meta-Model-for-CRUD-Applications).